Starry03/magat_pathplanning/fork.md

 # Fork details

-Made to run on Orin nano (arm) with 8GB RAM.
+Made to run on Orin nano (arm) with 8GB RAM and to work on a university project based on this paper.

 ## Dependencies